cupy/cupy/docs/source/tutorial/convnet.rst

             pred = F.softmax(x)
             return pred

+This code creates a list that contains all :class:`~chainer.Link` s and :class:`~chainer.Function` s first right after calling its superclass's constructor.
+Then the elements of the list are registered to this model as trainable layers when the name of an element doesn't start with ``_`` character.
+This operation can be freely replaced with many other ways because those names are just designed to select :class:`~chainer.Link` s only from the list ``net`` easily. :class:`~chainer.Function` doesn't have any trainable parameters, so that we can't register it to the model with :meth:`~chainer.Chain.add_link`, but we want to use :class:`~chainer.Function` s also for constructing a forward path.
+The list ``net`` is stored to the attribute attr:`forward` to refer it in :meth:`__call__`.
+In :meth:`__call__`, it retrieves all layers in the network from :attr:`forward` sequentially regardless of what types of object ( :class:`~chainer.Link` or :class:`~chainer.Function`) it is, and gives the input variable or the intermediate output from the previous layer to the current layer.
+The last part of the :meth:`__call__` to switch its behavior by the training/inference mode is the same as the former way.

+Chainer is flexible, so we can write our original network in many different ways.
+It would give users an intuitive way to design brand-new and complex models.

 ..
 [LeCun98] Yann LeCun, Léon Bottou, Yoshua Bengio, and Patrick Haffner.
     Gradient-based learning applied to document recognition.
 Proceedings of the IEEE, 86(11), 2278–2324, 1998.

+VGG16 and ResNet
+****************

+Next, let's write more large models like VGG16 [Simonyan14]_ and ResNet [He16]_ in Chainer.
+To write a large network consisted of several building block networks, :class:`~chainer.ChainList` is useful.

+..
+[Simonyan14] Simonyan, K. and Zisserman, A., Very Deep Convolutional
+    Networks for Large-Scale Image Recognition. arXiv preprint arXiv:1409.1556, 2014.

+..
+[He16] Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun.
+Deep Residual
+    Learning for Image Recognition.
+The IEEE Conference on Computer Vision and Pattern Recognition (CVPR), pp. 770-778, 2016.